mgechev/putzmitt3l.github.io/_drafts/Creating-JQM-like-transitions.md

 behavior you will get.
 Better use the ```translate``` options of the ```transform property```.

-4. The time for making the view transitions is .6s seconds.
+4. The time for making the view transitions is ```.6s```.
 You can think of it as 60fps.
 That also guarantees us smooth animations.

 5. Finally I haven't included the keyframes in the article.
 You'll have to look them up in the repository.
 And I'd also recomend checking what is this keyframe business all about. <!-- add Link to https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes -->

->__Note__: "View transitions" are not ment only for your views.
+>"View transitions" are not ment only for your views.
 You can use this approach for UI elements residing in your view.

 ###Enough goofing around, time to code...